-“But, if I’m hiring someone to do some design for me they should know and send to me the right file, right?” you ask.
-Let’s say you order a banner to be posted on Facebook and the same banner will be print, so the designer should send to you two types of files: PNG and JPG, which one goes to Facebook and which one will you send to the print shop?
-Or if you hire someone to do a logo and you just got a JPG?
-Will you know it is right or not?
-That’s why we need to know: what is, when to use it, how to use it, what is not good, and CMY or RGB.
-So are you ready?
+“But if I’m hiring someone to do some design work, they should know and send me the right file, right?” you ask.
+Let’s say you ordered a banner for Facebook, and you want to print the same banner.
+The designer should send you two files: a PNG and a JPG.
+But which one goes to Facebook, and which one do you send to the print shop?
+Or what if you hire someone to create a logo and only receive a JPG?
+Would you know if that’s the right format?
+This is why it’s important to understand: what these formats are, when and how to use them, what their limitations are, and the difference between CMYK and RGB.
+Ready to learn?

 What is it?